gladiator/komorebik/readme.md

 ## Configuration

+komorebik's configuration is located at `~/.config/komorebik.toml`.

+The configuration executes as soon as *komorebik* has started, in order for changes to take effect you must restart the application.

-A sample configuration has been provided in `examples/`.
+A sample has been provided in `examples/`.
 It is heavily based off of the `komorebi.generated.ahk` script.

-This configuration executes as soon as *komorebik* has started, in order for changes to take effect you must restart the application.

 ### Keys